Quasi-Periodic Solutions For Nonlinear Klein-Gordon Equations

-The NLKG in (1.1) gives rise to an infinite dimensional dynamical system.
-Studying such a system usually requires certain separation property in order to approximate it by ``direct sums" of finite dimensional systems.
-This is the same idea as for the nonlinear Schr\"odinger equations (NLS) in \cite{W3}.
-Since, as in \cite{W3}, there are no external parameters to control the resonances a priori, the bounds on the sizes of the finite dimensional systems need to be optimal.

-The characteristics in (1.9) define hyperboloids; while for NLS the bi-characteristics are paraboloids, which are limit-elliptic, cf. (1.5, 1.6) in sect 1.1 of \cite{W3}.
-Due to the convexity or ellipticity of the Laplacian, separation property for NLS is attained by considering intersections of hyperplanes and occasionally ellipsoids, which are compact \cite{W3}.
+The characteristic in (1.9) defines hyperboloids; while for NLS the bi-characteristics are paraboloids, which are limit-elliptic, cf. (1.5, 1.6) in \cite{W2}.
+Due to the convexity or ellipticity of the Laplacian, separation property for NLS is attained by considering intersections of hyperplanes, and occasionally ellipsoids, which are compact \cite{W2}.

-By contrast, NLKG is {\it hyperbolic}, separation entails intersections of quadratic hyper-surfaces, which are generically non-compact, cf. sect.
-5.1.
+By contrast, NLKG is {\it hyperbolic}, separation entails intersections of quadratic hyper-surfaces, which are generically non-compact, cf. sects.~5.1-5.4.
 It is much more difficult to discern that a large system of quadratic polynomial equations in many variables has no solution.
 To circumvent this difficulty, a pre-selection of the initial frequencies $\omega^{(0)}=\{\omega_k^{(0)}\}_{k=1}^b$ is made along number theoretical considerations.
 More precisely, the frequencies are chosen to be square roots of distinct {\it square-free} integers.
-This is the key new feature, compared to NLS.
+This is the key new feature, compared to NLS, cf. proof of the Lemma in sect.
+2.

 As a direct consequence of this frequency selection, there is the linear independence, cf. e.g., \cite{Ro} for a proof (for notational simplicity, $\omega$ is generally written for $\omega^{(0)}$) : where $n\neq 0$ and $\Vert\, \Vert_{\Bbb T}$ denotes the distance to the integers; as well as the {\it quadratic} non-equality: